euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Again, Python plays important role in configuring myChEMBL.
-Since Docker is designed to run one process per container and ignores OS-specific initialization daemons such as upstart, systemd etc. MyChEMBL ships with `supervisor`_, which is responsible for managing and monitoring all core MyChEMBL services (such as Postgres, Apache, IPython server) and providing a single point of entry.
+Since Docker is designed to run one process per container and ignores OS-specific initialization daemons such as upstart, systemd etc. myChEMBL ships with `supervisor`_, which is responsible for managing and monitoring all core myChEMBL services (such as Postgres, Apache, IPython server) and providing a single point of entry.